ayush-garg341/code_sync/README.md

 # 🔁 code_sync.nvim

 > A lightweight Neovim plugin to sync your local code to remote servers with minimal configuration.
+Runs in background, does not freeze the main window.

 ---